Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: Introduction

 Physically, the appropriate approach is to study two-dimensional surfaces describing the boundaries between the fluids, and the fluids are described as subsets of $\mathbb{R}^3$.
 We restrict our attention to those problems described by ordinary differential equations.
 For our first consideration this means that we are restricting our interfaces to be radially symmetric about a vertical axis.
 It would also be interesting to study the full three-dimensional problem without this symmetry, however that would require techniques beyond the scope of this project.

 We will also consider the lower-dimensional model in $\mathbb{R}^2$.
 The arguments in \cite{ENS} that are used here do not depend on the underlying dimension of the problem.
 As we will see, our solutions also satisfy some ordinary differential equations, but we will be able to identify examples of symmetry breaking in this case.
 This type of configuration has a physical interpretation beyond the lower-dimensional analogue of the problem.
 If one considers two vertical plates at $y = \pm \epsilon$ for a small enough $\epsilon > 0$ and with homogeneous wetting energies on these vertical plates so that the contact angles are all $\pi/2$ there, then the floating drop problem will be a horizontal cylinder traced out by the lower-dimensional problem.
 Of course, if $\epsilon$ is allowed to be large, then the stability of these drops becomes unlikely.
-However, with this view in mind, we continue to refer to quantities of volume and area in both model problems.
+From either perspective, we will treat this lower-dimensional setting, and we will replace full dimensional quantities of volume and surface area with the corresponding quantities of area and length as appropriate.

+There is a history of studying capillary surfaces in this lower dimensional setting, with examples given in Aspley, He, and McCuan \cite{AspleyHeMcCuan2015}, McCuan \cite{McCuan2013}, \cite{McCuan2015}, \cite{McCuan2017}, \cite{McCuan2022}, McCuan and Treinen \cite{McCuanTreinen2018}, and Wente \cite{Wente2006}.
+The related Hele-Shaw problem is classically derived for a two dimensional setting even though many applications are three dimensional.
+Recently, a study of a three-phase Hele-Shaw model appeared by Zhao, Barua, Lowengrub, Ying, and Li \cite{ZhaoBaruaLowengrubYingLi2024}.
+We also mention the long history of the use of complex variables in the study of fluid mechanics, which is fundamentally two dimensional.